ytmytm/llama2.c64/README.md

 # Llama2.c64

+Ported to C64 by Maciej 'YTM/Elysium' Witkowiak using [oscar64](https://github.com/drmortalwombat/oscar64)

 This is a [llama2.c](https://github.com/karpathy/llama2.c) port to the C64 equipped with the [260K tinystories model](https://huggingface.co/karpathy/tinyllamas/tree/main/stories260K).

 You can recompile it to run your own model.
 As long as it fits within 2MB (real hardware) or 16MB (virtual like UII+) together with caches, it should work fine.